jhawk101/fake_news/README.md

 ## Model

-Read `Model explanation.html` to see how the model was derived.
+Read [this notebook](Model%20explanation.ipynb) to see how the model was derived.

 To explore the model code, download the train data from [kaggle](https://www.kaggle.com/c/fake-news/data) and add to `fake_news/data` .
 Then run: